DyDiff: Long-Horizon Rollout via Dynamics Diffusion for Offline Reinforcement Learning: Dynamics Diffusion ( )

-Then, the learning policy $\pi$ is used to correct the action sequence to keep policy consistency.
-By iteratively applying the DM and the learning policy, we can gradually inject information about the learning policy into the generated trajectory while preserving the dynamics accuracy with the DM.
+Then, the learning policy $\pi$ is used to adjust the action sequence, ensuring policy consistency.
+By iteratively applying the DM and the learning policy, we gradually inject information about the learning policy into the generated trajectory while maintaining dynamics accuracy with the DM.